 Life: Sheikh Effendi became a hafiz (one who has memorised the Qur’an) at the tender age of 6.
 He then started studying Arabic and Persian at first, and then went on to study the Islamic Sciences.
 Sheikh Effendi was appointed imam of the Ismail Agha mosque in Istanbul in 1954, where he remained until he retired in 1996.

-Preaching: He began delivering spiritual and ethic guidance from 1960 following the death of his Shaikh Ali Haydar Efendi.
+Preaching: He began delivering spiritual and ethical guidance from 1960 following the death of his Shaikh Ali Haydar Efendi.
 He devoted three weeks per-year to teach people across Turkey and made several missionary and educational tours in several countries, including Uzbekistan, India, Germany and the United States.
-He has a Qur’an tafsir named Ruhu’l Furkan in Turkish.
+He has a Qur’an tafsir (commentary) named Ruhu’l Furkan in Turkish.

 Students: He has millions of followers and has established various religious, social and charity organisations such as the Marifet Association, the Federation of Marifet Associations and Ahle Sunnah wal Jamaah Confederation.
 Although he himself has moved to the suburbs of Istanbul, his stronghold is still the Fateh area where his followers are easily recognised by their traditional dress.
 He emphasises service to humanity on the basis of sincerity.
 Despite being confined to a wheelchair and unable to give talks, he is still sought out for his blessings by people ranging from the layman to the highest powers in the land.